Writing Tests #

 5. Keep one measurement focus per test — let litmus_sweeps expand sweeps, not in-function loops

-6. Never hardcode limits in assert — put them in a litmus_limits marker, sidecar, or product spec
+6. Never hardcode limits in assert — put them in a litmus_limits marker, sidecar, or part spec

 Same tests, different labs #